GavinPHR/GavinPHR.github.io/index.md

 title: Haoran Peng
 ---

 Computer science undergraduate in <a href="https://www.ed.ac.uk/informatics" target="_blank">School of Informatics, the University of Edinburgh</a>.
-Currently averaging 84%.
+Currently averaging 84% and expected to graduate in 2021.

+### Current Highlight:
+Working full-time to improve the newly combined course <a href="http://www.drps.ed.ac.uk/19-20/dpt/cxinfr08025.htm" target="_blank">Informatics 1 - Introduction to Computation</a> in which we introduce propositional logic, finite state machines, and functional programming.
+I am producing materials including <a href="notes.pdf">course notes</a> and <a href="sheet.pdf">tutorial sheets</a>.
+They are aimed at students without any prior knowledge in the field of computer science.
+I am also investigating different technological solutions (Jupyter Notebook, repl.it, and HaSchool) that assist in programming teaching.
+If you think you have something to contribute to this course, don't hesitate to contact me.

 ### Contacts:
 Email: <a href="mailto:hpeng2@ed.ac.uk" target="_blank">hpeng2@ed.ac.uk</a>